 Hardwood Floor Cupping?

-Cupped wood floors are the bane of many a homeowner’s existences.
+Cupped wood floors are the bane of many a homeowner’s existence.
 But what exactly is cupping?

 Simply put, cupping occurs when the boards of a hardwood floor start to curl up at the edges, creating a cup-like shape.